A Detailed Guide to Machine Learning for Kids

 These reasons may motivate you to help your kids pursue machine learning:

 • Future Career Opportunities: The growing field of machine learning gives you a good start through exposure.
-You can pursue careers in technology and AI.
+You can pursue careers in technology and Artificial Intelligence.

 • Problem-Solving and Critical Thinking: Learning this field will hone your skills in analysing data, recognising patterns, and making data-driven decisions.